3. Next to the thumbnail of your location - image/tile information is shown:

-Upload Area of Interst - By clicking the “upload” button in the upper-right corner of the screen you are now able to import KML or KMZ file to create your area of interest.
+Upload Area of Interest - By clicking the “upload” button in the upper-right corner of the screen you are now able to import KML or KMZ file to create your area of interest.
 The area will be used in searching for imagery and clipping when exporting an image.

 Download image and Timelapse tools now in toolbox on right edge.

-Download image settings in basic or analytical mode.
+Download image Settings in basic or analytical mode.

-Download image settings remembered after download.
+Download image Settings remembered after download.

 In this section your favourite (pinned) images are listed.
 Clicking on the Compare button will compare pinned images in 2 modes:

 The visual comparison tool makes it possible to observe changes in the land from 1984 onward.

 Follow these 4 simple steps to compare the data:

 Step 1: Search for your area of interest.